Quantum Adversary (Upper) Bound: A Nonconstructive Upper Bound on Query Complexity

-Now we can state the main theorem: \begin{theorem} Suppose we have a (possibly partial) boolean function $f$ that is composed $d$ times, $f^d$, and a quantum algorithm for $f^d$ that requires $O(J^d)$ queries.
+Now we state the main result: \begin{theorem} Suppose we have a (possibly partial) Boolean function $f$ that is composed $d$ times, $f^d$, and a quantum algorithm for $f^d$ that requires $O(J^d)$ queries.
 Then $Q(f)=O(J)$, where $Q(f)$ is the bounded-error quantum query complexity of $f$. \end{theorem}

 (For background on bounded-error quantum query complexity and quantum algorithms, see \cite{Ambainis2000}.)
 There are seemingly similar results in the literature; for example, Reichardt proves in \cite{Reichardtrefl} that the query complexity of a function composed $d$ times, when raised to the $1/d^{th}$ power, is equal to the adversary bound of the function, in the limit that $d$ goes to infinity.
-This result is meant to give understanding of the exact query complexity of a function, whereas our result is a tool for upper bounding query complexity, possibly without gaining any knowledge of the exact query complexity of the function.
+This result gives insight into the exact query complexity of a function, and its relation to the general adversary bound.
+In contrast, our result is a {\it{tool}} for upper bounding query complexity, possibly without gaining any knowledge of the exact query complexity of the function.

-One might think that \thm{maintheorem} is useless because an algorithm for $f^d$ usually comes from composing an algorithm for $f$, and one expects the query complexity of the algorithm for $f^d$ to be at least $J^d$ if $J$ is the query complexity of the algorithm for $f$.

-Luckily for us, this is not always correct.
+One might think that \thm{maintheorem} is useless because an algorithm for $f^d$ usually comes from composing an algorithm for $f$.
+If $J$ is the query complexity of the algorithm for $f$, one expects the query complexity of the resulting algorithm for $f^d$ to be at least $J^d$.
+In this case, \thm{maintheorem} gives no new insight.
+Luckily for us, composed quantum algorithms do not always follow this scaling.
 If there is a quantum algorithm for $f$ that uses $J$ queries, where $J$ is not optimal (i.e. is larger than the true bounded error quantum query complexity of $f$), then the number of queries used when the algorithm is composed $d$ times can be much less than $J^d$.
-If this is the case, and if the non-optimal algorithm for $f$ is the best known, \thm{maintheorem} promises the existence of an algorithm for $f$ that uses fewer queries than the best known algorithm, but, as \thm{maintheorem} is nonconstructive, it gives no hint as to what the algorithm looks like.
+If this is the case, and if the non-optimal algorithm for $f$ is the best known, \thm{maintheorem} promises the existence of an algorithm for $f$ that uses fewer queries than the best known algorithm, but, as \thm{maintheorem} is nonconstructive, it gives no information as to the form of the algorithm.